 At this age, parents may assume that children don’t know that something bad has happened.
 They may not say anything about it or ask questions.
 However, in our hyper-connected society with news always readily available, it’s unlikely that even small children have completely avoided seeing or hearing something troubling.
 They are also likely to pick up on the emotions of adults around them and need help interpreting those feelings to feel safe.

-The Fred Rogers Company has excellent tips for parents of young children.
+PBS Parents has excellent tips for parents of young children.
 In addition to following these guidelines, you may also ask questions such as these to help increase your child’s sense of security and belonging:

 - What are some things we do together that make you feel loved?